Drayano60/hg-engine/notes/moves.md

 Knock Off|Now doubles to 130 power while the foe has an item held (unless the foe holds a Griseous Orb or has the Multitype ability).
 The actual 'knock off' effect still works the same as Gen 4, where the item just becomes disabled instead of deleted.
 Feint|Updated to no longer fail if enemy isn't using Protect/Detect.
 Chatter|Updated to always confuse the foe.
+Dragon Rush|Updated to have doubled damage against minimized targets.

 Conversion 2 and Beat Up are not able to be updated yet.
 Tail Glow is **not** updated because of both technical restrictions and as a balancing act due to greater distribution.